glaracuente/resource_pool_cli/README.md

 This was my DevOps fellowship project as part of the Insight Data Science Summer 2019 NYC cohort.

-*I am not the original author of then files inside of the "docker" and "k8s_dashboard" directories.
+*I am not the original author of the files inside of the "docker" and "k8s_dashboard" directories.
 I merely edited them to suit the needs of this project.
 All other files were written by me from scratch.

 ## Why Resource Pool CLI?: